EventStore/documentation/docs/cloud/automation/README.md

 # Automations

+<i>Event Store Cloud has been renamed Kurrent Cloud.
+The documentation will be updated over the next few weeks to reflect the update more thoroughly.</i>

 In addition to the [Cloud console][cloud console], Event Store Cloud provides an API as well as the following automation tools:

 * [Terraform provider][terraform]